Financial Aid Programs

 - Below are the three types of loans under this program:

 - Federal Stafford Subsidized Loan - provides government insured, long-term, low-interest loans for eligible undergraduate and credential students.
 The federal government pays the interest on the loan while the student remains enrolled in college.
 An undergraduate student may borrow up to $3,500 for the first year of study, up to $4,500 for the second year, and up to $5,500 for the third through fifth years.
 Aggregate undergraduate borrowing may not exceed $23,000.
 The combined aggregate undergraduate/graduate limit may not exceed $65,500.
-Federal subsidized loan is limited to 6 years.
+Federal subsidized loan eligibility is limited to the equivalent of 6 years for the typical 4-year degree program.

 - Federal Stafford Unsubsidized Loan - provides long-term, low-interest loans for eligible undergraduate and graduate students who generally do not qualify for other need-based financial assistance or students who need loan assistance beyond the maximums provided by the subsidized loan program.
 The student pays all interest charges on the loan while enrolled in college.
 The combined total of the Stafford Loan and Unsubsidized Stafford loan may not exceed regular Stafford loan limits ($31,000 for undergraduates/$57,500 for independent undergraduates, and $138,500 for combined undergraduate/graduates).